SEKOIA-IO/documentation/docs/xdr/features/detect/built_in_detection_rules_eventids.md

 SEKOIA.IO provides built-in detection rules to illuminate intrusions, adversarial behaviours and suspicious activity escalation chains so you can immediately take steps to remediate.
 Built-in rules can be customized to your context and according to your security posture.
 This page aims at helping partners & customers in having their detection coverage by knowing which Event IDs and [Event Providers](https://learn.microsoft.com/en-us/windows/win32/etw/providing-events) are used by rule. **Please note this was retrieved automatically from our tests samples when generating attacks that triggered the rules.
 It might not be exhaustive and concerns mostly Windows-related rules.** _Last update on 2022-11-04_

-The colors in this page should be interpreted as follow:
+The colors of the EventIDs in this page should be interpreted as follow:

-  - For the EventIDs:
-      * <span style='color:#B60016'>Red</span>: This EventID is not logged by default on a Windows 10+ or Windows Server 2016+ machine.
+  - <span style='color:#B60016'>Red</span>: This EventID is not logged by default on a Windows 10+ or Windows Server 2016+ machine.
-      * <span style='color:#D89462'>Orange</span>: This EventID is logged by default on a Windows 10+ or Windows Server 2016+ machine but upgrading its configuration would greatly help detection.
+  - <span style='color:#D89462'>Orange</span>: This EventID is logged by default on a Windows 10+ or Windows Server 2016+ machine but upgrading its configuration would greatly help detection.
 For instance, the EventID 4688 is logged by default, but logging the command line is incredibly helpful for the rules since almost 50% of our rules use command line for detection (usually showed as EventID 1 in this page).
-      * <span style='color:#6a18a0'>Purple</span>: This EventID is logged by default if you have Windows Defender activated.
+  - <span style='color:#6a18a0'>Purple</span>: This EventID is logged by default if you have Windows Defender activated.
-      * <span style='color:#5865d3'>Blue</span>: This EventID is only logged if you have Sysmon. **Our rules will have a master Effort Level if the recommended Sysmon Configuration is not enough and needs to be modified.
+  - <span style='color:#5865d3'>Blue</span>: This EventID is only logged if you have Sysmon. **Our rules will have a master Effort Level if the recommended Sysmon Configuration is not enough and needs to be modified.
 Please be aware that a modification of Sysmon Configuration can greatly increase events logging in your network, which SEKOIA.IO can't know about and therefore is not responsible for that.**

 ## Rules x Effort Level x EventIDs x Event Providers
 | Rule Name | Effort Level | EventIDs | Event Providers |